US At-Will Employment States — Guide for 2025

 • The employee has higher career freedom (i.e., they may leave the company whenever a better job offer comes up),

-• The employee can be rewarded based on their work performance despite the duration of employment (unlike a CBA which allows employee’s promotion based on seniority), and
+• The employee can be rewarded based on their work performance despite the duration of employment (unlike collective bargaining agreements, which allow seniority-based promotion), and

 • The employee is still guaranteed job security in certain situations (e.g., they can’t get fired for reporting any illegal activities conducted by the company).